 Race fees for all events:* Pre-entry: First class each day, $95; each additional class $85.
 Post-entry: First class each day, $110; each additional class $100.
 AHRMA-run practice days: $135 (pre- or post-entry for all events except Barber Vintage Festival).
 Barber Motorsports Park practice: Thursday, $90; Friday, $155; Sidecar (Friday only) $55.
 Note: Each day of racing is a separate event with a separate fee schedule.

-*You can save at least 10-percent by registering online; a link to SeriesTracker is located on our homepage.
+You can save at least 10-percent by registering online with our partner SeriesTracker, click here.

 Practice days will be available at most venues on the Friday preceding race weekend (see schedule).